 Settlement of Maryland Injury Accident Claims

-Make no mistake, the goal for a personal injury lawyer in Washington D.C. and Maryland (or anywhere) in an accident case is to obtain the best possible settlement for their client(s).
+Make no mistake, our goal in an accident case is to obtain the best possible settlement for their client(s).
+We fight like crazy to accomplish this every single day.
 Typically, this means maximizing the monetary value of the case and reducing the medical liens/bills as much as possible.
-Our accident and medical malpractice attorneys have the same goal in every case: to get as much money as possible for our injured clients.
+Many people say "it is not about the money."
+For us, it is about the money.
+We have the same goal in every case: to get as much money as possible for our injured clients.
+Why?
+Because there is no way to take away the pain and suffering.
+Money is all justice has to offer.

 Lawyers with a History of Success at Trial